Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 Hello world

-but when container runs as docker run -it <image> John will result in
+But when the container runs as docker run -it <image> John will result in

 Hello John